-- Expiry Date: 1 June 2040 - Review Date(s): June 2022 and every six years thereafter and in accordance with special condition 13 - Site Location: Waiinui Beach Road, Waitotara - Grid Reference (NZTM) 1747961E-5588986N 1748173E-5588850N 1748280E-5588815N - Catchment: Waitotara
+Expiry Date: 1 June 2040

+Review Date(s): June 2022 and every six years thereafter and in accordance with special condition 13 a.
+The consent holder shall pay to the Taranaki Regional Council all the administration, monitoring and supervision costs of this consent, fixed in accordance with section 36 of the Resource Management Act 1991.

+- Site Location: Waiinui Beach Road, Waitotara - Grid Reference (NZTM) 1747961E-5588986N 1748173E-5588850N 1748280E-5588815N - Catchment: Waitotara

 - 1. The total rate of taking shall not exceed 20 litres per second and the total volume taken in any 24 hour period ending at midnight (New Zealand Standard Time) shall not exceed 1,300 cubic metres. - 2.
 All bores shall be easily identifiable by permanent labels, which may be welded or engraved on the casing, or on the equivalent fixed part of the well construction or associated building.
 The numbering on the label shall be the bore number assigned by the Taranaki Regional Council. - 3.
 The consent holder shall install, and thereafter maintain a water meter and a datalogger at the site of taking (or a nearby site in accordance with Regulation 10 of the Resource Management (Measurement and Reporting of Water Takes) Regulations 2010).
-The water meter and datalogger shall be tamper-proof and shall measure and record the rate and volume of water taken to an accuracy of $\pm$ 5%.
+The water meter and datalogger shall be tamper-proof and shall measure and record the rate and volume of water taken to an accuracy of \pm 5%.
 Records of the date, the time and the rate and volume of water taken at intervals not exceeding 15 minutes, shall be made available to the Chief Executive, Taranaki Regional Council at all reasonable times.